-East Mesa Trail is a 12.1 mile moderately trafficked out and back trail located near Orderville, UT that features beautiful wild flowers and is good for all skill levels.
+East Mesa Trail is a 12.1 mile moderately trafficked out and back trail located near Orderville, Utah that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Directions from South Entrance: Drive northward along Highway 9 to the Zion Canyon Visitor Center.
 Board one of the shuttle buses and ride it to Weeping Rock Trailhead.